naver/mast3r/README.md

 1) You can use our huggingface_hub integration: the models will be downloaded automatically.

-2) Otherwise, We provide several pre-trained models:
+2) Otherwise, download it from our server:

 | Modelname   | Training resolutions | Head | Encoder | Decoder |
 |-------------|----------------------|------|---------|---------|